Zuck3rFr3i/PythonScripts/README.md

 # Whats in it

-- Discord bot Core snipped (Docker Containers)
+- Discord channel update based on Docker Container status.